publiclab/publiclab-archive/notes/marlokeno/10-27-2016/aermod-is-it-a-good-model-how-has-it-been-tested-and-verified.md

 ---
-title: AERMOD: Is it a good model?
-How has it been tested and verified?
+title: 'AERMOD: Is it a good model?
+How has it been tested and verified?'
 tagnames: question:air-quality, aermod
 author: marlokeno
 path: /notes/marlokeno/10-27-2016/aermod-is-it-a-good-model-how-has-it-been-tested-and-verified.md